A Comparison between Company Incorporation in Indonesia and Singapore

 1. Foreign Ownership

-The government of Singapore permits foreign ownership of 100% for private limited companies.
-In other words, a local partner is not required if you want to establish a company in Singapore.
+Regarding the company incorporation, the Singapore government permits foreign ownership of 100% for private limited companies.
+In other words, a local partner is optional if you want to establish a company in Singapore.
 You just need to appoint a shareholder and a resident company director.

-Indonesia does not offer the same freedom as Singapore in this regard.
+Indonesia offers a different scheme than Singapore in this regard.
 A foreigner can have a 100% foreign limited liability company or a joint-venture limited liability company that requires at least 5% of local shares.
-Furthermore, there are business sectors that are prohibited from foreign ownership in Indonesia under the Negative Investment List.

 2. Requirements